cavediverchris/My-Ansible-Playbooks/README.md

 You first need to install a software package with:

-`sudo apt install software-properties-common`
+`apt install software-properties-common`

 Then add Ansible

-`sudo apt-add-repository ppa:ansible/ansible`
+`apt-add-repository ppa:ansible/ansible`

 Now update the package manager with the latest data with: